NikKowPHP/social-brain/chapters/chapter-10.md

 That was the final bridge.
 Mark looked at Jane, seeing not an obstacle, but a design constraint.
 Jane, hearing her trauma honored as a valid requirement, took a sharp breath.
 The sound was loud in the quiet room.
 "I will not sign off on your plan," she said to Mark, her voice firm.
 "But I will sign off on a 48-hour, high-risk, full-scale prototype.
 We build it, we try to break it with everything we have.
 If it holds, we go.
 If it fails, we never speak of it again, and we use the old stack.
 This is the only way we meet the deadline without me breaking my promise to that first team."

 Mark stared at her, stunned.
-It wasn't a compromise.
+It was a compromise.
 It was a gamble—born not from a negotiation, but from a scar.
 For the first time, he saw her not as a roadblock, but as a different kind of engineer, one whose rigor was forged in fire.
 "Okay," he said, his voice quiet.
 "Okay, Jane.
 Let's do it."

 The deadlock was not just resolved; it was transformed.